-Ferrières delivers programs in both languages, French and English.
+Ferrieres delivers programs in both languages, French and English.
 There are two tracks for Bachelor: one in English and one in French.
 MSc program is entirely taught in English.

-Yes, the school assists students in their search for work placements in the first year, offering guidance and advice on how to gain access to the different opportunities on offer, notably jobs advertised by our business partners or industry network.
+Yes, the school assists students in their search for work placements in first year, offering guidance and advice on how to gain access to the different opportunities on offer, notably jobs advertised by our business partners or industry network.

-The objective of an initial interview:
+The objective of an initial interview is threefold:

 Yes, foreign students undertake their internships in France, similarly to French students.

-Yes, the international exchange in the 2nd year is highly recommended for students.
+Yes, the international exchange in 2nd year is highly recommended for students.
 It enriches their educational path and enhances their cultural awareness.

-You can consult it online at any moment on “Schoolbox” in the section “School documents”, accessible via the black button on the left side of the screen.
+The pamphlet of policies and regulations is handed to you before the start of the year (if you finance the studies of your child).
+You can consult it online at any moment on “Schoolbox” in the section School documents, accessible via the black button on the left side of the screen.

 There can only be one administrator per profile, this is why only one ID is generated, it is sent to the student along with the appropriate link.

-The ID is the email entered by the student when he initially logs in to the portal (generally when registering to the chosen program or when first making the request for joining the school).
+The ID is the email entered by the student when he initially logs in to the portal (generally when registering to the chosen programme or when first making the request for joining the school).

 A temporary password is sent to the student whereby we invite him to create a new personalized one.